Rishikul Yogshala Rishikesh

 This blog sheds light on the relationship between yoga and gut discomfort.
 You’ll also find a step-by-step guide to 10 yoga poses for digestion.

-Yoga for Digestion: How are They Related?
+Yoga For Digestion: How are They Related?

 The process of breaking down food so that your body can absorb nutrients and eliminate waste is commonly referred to as “digestion.”